 Teaching Tip: Ask students to compare their perceptions of the first day of class for two different courses.
-What factors about them, the target, and the situation influenced their perceptions?
+What factors about them the target and the

-The Target
+2. The Target

 Characteristics of the target can also affect what is being perceived.
 This would include attractiveness, gregariousness, and our tendency to group similar things together.
-For example, members of a group with clearly distinguishable features or colour are often perceived as alike in other unrelated characteristics as well.
+For example, members of a group with clearly distinguishable features or colour are often perceived as alike in other, unrelated characteristics as well.

-The Situation
+3. The Situation

-The context in which we see objects or events also influences our perception.
+The context in which we see objects or events also influences our attention.
 This could include time, heat, light, or other situational factors.

-2. Perceptual Errors
+C. Perceptual Errors

-- We use a number of shortcuts when we judge others.
-An understanding of these shortcuts can be helpful toward recognizing when they can result in significant distortions. - Attribution Theory
+We use a number of shortcuts when we judge others.
+An understanding of these shortcuts can be helpful toward recognizing when they can result in significant distortions.